thefuxia/WP-Magic-Widgets/readme.txt

 Upload the directory to your plugin directory.
 Activate the plugin through the 'Plugins' menu in WordPress.

-== Screenshots ==
-1. Four new sidebars
-2. The Unfiltered Text widget in action

 == Changelog ==

 Version 2013.06.02